garabedium/text-twister/README.md

 ## Roadmap
-[X] - Validation: Select words that are only a-z: no periods, dashes, accents, capital letters etc
-	[] - Validation: Remove letters from scrambled word that have already been taken [] - Game: Award points based on word size.
+[X] - Validation: Select words that are only a-z: no periods, dashes, accents, capital letters etc [X] - Validation: Remove letters from scrambled word that have already been taken [] - Game: Award points based on word size.
 [] - Game: Levels: Advance automatically to next level if you solve a 6 letter word [] - Game: Set 90 second timer